-What I do Four areas where deep expertise changes the outcome.
+What I do Five areas where deep expertise changes the outcome

 Each engagement is scoped to your program maturity, timeline, and regulatory posture.
 Most clients start with a focused assessment and expand from there.